hugomorg/cue/README.md

 If you want the job to be cleaned up regardless of status, set `autoremove` to `true`, either in `create_job!/1`/`create_job/1` or at the module level.
 This does not apply to scheduled jobs.

+## Deleting jobs

+Jobs are not automatically deleted.
+To delete all jobs scoped to `YourModule`, simply call `YourModule.remove_jobs()`.
+For more advanced filtering see `Cue.remove_jobs/1`.

+## How can I see all the jobs?

+To see jobs scoped to a module, call `YourModule.jobs()`.
+For more global searches, see `Cue.list_jobs/1`.

 ## Keeping context / state

 OK, next problem.
 You are fetching the weather every minute, and you want to keep the last prediction to detect a change.

 In other words, you want to keep "context" or "state".
 Doing this with `cue` is simple.
-Just return `{:ok, state}` from the job handler.
+Just return `{:ok, {:state, next_state}}` from the job handler, where `next_state` is the entire state you want the job to have.
 The handler will receive the latest state on the next run.

+Apart from returning error tuples, anything else returned from the job handler will not be treated in a special way.

 If you want to avoid a `nil` state on the first `handle_job/2` call or have some expensive setup, just define a callback `init/1` in your module.
 This will get called with the `name` of the job.
 It gets run once, when the job is created, and is used to initialise the state for that particular job.